DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Methods

 \textit{Variance preserving.} From another perspective, $\boldsymbol{z}$ is the artificial ``Gumbel'' noise that could have been sampled to realize the target tokens.
 Then, if we treat $\boldsymbol{z}$ as Gumbel noise and want to perturb it with random Gumbel noise, addition does not result in a Gumbel distribution.
 One way is to approximate this sum with another Gumbel distribution.
 If $G_1\sim\text{Gumbel}(\mu_1,\beta_1)$, $G_2\sim\text{Gumbel}(\mu_2,\beta_2)$ and $G=\lambda_1 G_1 + \lambda_2 G_2$, then the moment matching {\em Gumbel approximation} for $G$ is

 where $\gamma\approx0.58$ is the Euler-Mascheroni constant.
 We consider the {\em variance preserving} form:

 \textit{Max.} The third way is inspired by the property of Gumbel distribution~\citep{wikipedia_gumbel_distribution}, that if $G_1$, $G_2$ are iid random variables following $\text{Gumbel}(\mu,\beta)$ then $\max{\{G_1, G_2\}}-\beta\log{2}$ follows the same distribution.
 We also consider the {\em max} function for noise injection: We empirically find that {\em linear} strategy gives best results.
+The emperical studies can be find in Supplementary Materials Figure~\ref{fig:lambda_schedule}.

 \textbf{Inverting multinomial diffusion} is more straightforward given its inference is similar to DDPM.
 We start by sampling a stochastic trajectory, $\{\boldsymbol{x}_t\}$, a sequence of independent \texttt{q-sample}'s from $q(\boldsymbol{x}_t|\boldsymbol{x}_0)$ (we populate the following sampling operation along the dimension of $\boldsymbol{x}_t$),